 The claimed distance of the beam is 8 meters at 4 lumens and 75 meters at 130 lumens.
 I was comfortably using it for 60 to 70 meter distances so I won’t argue with this.
 It sounds about right from my experience of it.

 Price and Value for Money

-I have to say that I was happy with the price for the Spot, I got it at $30.00 on sale and I was pleased with that price.
-However, I would have been happy paying the normal retail of $40 for it.
+I have to say that I was happy with the price for the Spot headlamp, I got it at on sale and I was pleased with the price.
+However, I would have been happy paying the normal retail for it.
 It was the headlamp I wanted and so getting a bargain was just a happy coincidence 🙂 Click on any of the product links in this post to get a live price.

-In terms of hiking, I thing the spot comes up to the mark with regards to functionality.
-There isn't any hiking situation that I can think of that I wouldn't be happy using the spot for.
-So, whether it's night hiking, backpacking or camping, the Spot will be in my pack for sure.
+In terms of hiking, I thing the Black Diamond Spot Headlamp comes up to the mark with regards to functionality.
+There isn’t any hiking situation that I can think of that I wouldn’t be happy using the spot for.
+So, whether it’s night hiking, backpacking or camping, the Spot will be in my pack for sure.